Wolsten/ARTE/readme.md

 ## Built-in modal support

-ARTE comes with a Modals.js class module which supports three types of modal as well as several other configuration options which can be used when developing your own plugins:
+ARTE comes with a Modals.js class module which supports four types of modal as well as several other configuration options which can be used when developing your own plugins:

 | Option | Descrption and usage |
 |--------|----------------------|